message/iata/MD.md

-Published 07.05.2021
+Published 16.06.2021
-1. Passengers without a negative COVID-19 test or vaccination certificate are subject to self-isolation for 14 days.
-- The test must be taken at most 72 hours before departure from the first embarkation point and be in English, French, German, Italian, Romanian or Russian.
+1. Passengers without a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point or a printed COVID-19 vaccination certificate, are subject to self-isolation for 14 days.
+The test and the vaccination certificate must be in English, French, German, Italian, Romanian or Russian.
-- The vaccination certificate must be in English, French, German, Italian, Romanian or Russian.
-- This does not apply to:
+This does not apply to:
 - passengers younger than 5 years;
 - passengers with a diplomatic, official, service or special passport;
 - passengers with a Laissez-Passer issued by the United Nations;